jawj/zapatos-docs/src/index.md

 ];
 ```

-(As seen above, Zapatos provides some [utility types](#utility-types) to help ensure that you've listed all your tables or views, including `AllBaseTables`).

-You can then empty the database like so:
+We can then empty the database like so:

 ```typescript:norun
 // *** DON'T DO THIS IN PRODUCTION! ***